oumacode/Mini-Shell/README.md

 # Mini Shell

 A simple shell program written in Python that supports basic user, file, and process management commands.
 It simulates a Unix-like shell environment with commands for interacting with the system.
+The shell interface is designed to run in Windows Terminal and supports color-coded output for a better user experience.

 ## Features